Viv31/password-generator/readme.txt

 == How to Use ==

-After installing plugin add post with  featured image   and post this shortcode it will generate a shortcode [Dynamic-Image-Slider] use this shortcode wherever you want to use.
+After Installing Paste Shortcode [Generate-Password] whereever you want use this plugin.
+After Pasting shortcode you will see a form with multiple options like All,Only Alphabet,Only Numbers,Only special charaters and Also define length of your password and it will generate a password according to your input.

 == Requirements ==
 it can run on any wordpress version it reqiores only html and css and some basic javascript.

 == Frequently Asked Questions ==

-= Can i remove border of slider? = yes just use border width value 0.
+= What happend if i will not insert length? =
+  If length is not inserted to it will generate password of length 30.

  == Changelog ==